ED-IP/Milestone-4-project/README.md

         1. As a User, I want to be able to buy book
         2. As a User, I want to have a history of my previous orders
         3. As a user, I want to be able to update my address and other personal data
         4. As a User, I want to be able to contact with the staff/owner of the site

     -   #### Owner

         1. As the Owner, I want the user to be able to maintain up to date shipping information
+        2. As the Owner, I want the user to be able to register in the website

 -   ### Design